Amazon hit with 2 new antitrust suits over platform for third-party vendors

 Amazon did not immediately respond to questions about the lawsuits.
 It has previously rebutted claims that its Marketplace policies raise prices.

-Plaintiffs in the two new suits are represented by Hagens Berman, the Seattle firm known for its class-action antitrust cases against Amazon’s bookselling division, and attorneys in the Seattle office of Quinn Emanuel Urquhart & Sullivan.
+Plaintiffs in the two new suits are represented by Hagens Berman, the Seattle firm that previously filed class-action antitrust cases against Amazon’s bookselling division, and attorneys in the Seattle office of Quinn Emanuel Urquhart & Sullivan.

 Amazon’s rules prompting sellers not offer goods at a lower price elsewhere raise prices for consumers, the suits contend.